vmagnin/forcolormap/README.md

 Note that **there is no default colormap** as we consider that the user must choose a colormap adapted to the properties of its data.
 This [guideline](https://s-ink.org/colour-map-guideline) can help you choosing the right kind of colormap.

+You can visually choose the available colormaps on this page (under development): https://github.com/gha3mi/forcolormap/tree/dev

 ## Installation

 ### Requirements